Leaders - Making Good Decisions, Every Time

 2. How much time do you have to make this decision?

-3. What are my resources to help make the decision?
+3. What resources are available to help me make the decision?

 Let’s take a look at this process in a manufacturing example.

 You are managing a manufacturing line.
-You find that you have some defective products, and now you’re not sure how long you have been producing this defect before it’s sealed in boxes at the end of the manufacturing line.
-The defect is brought to your attention, and of course you are asked, “What do we do?”
+You find that you have some defective products, and now you're not sure how long you have been producing this defect before it's sealed in boxes at the end of the manufacturing line.
+Once you have been made aware of the error, you are asked, "What do we do?"

 Take a step back.
-Rookie leaders move in proportion with the speed of everything around them.
-Don’t do this!
-Don’t let someone else’s excitement or the excitement of the situation push you to make a rash decision.
-Take that step back so that you can gain the wider scope needed to see the bigger picture.
+Rookie leaders often feel they need to move in proportion to the speed of everything around them.
+Don't do this!
+Don't let someone else's excitement or the excitement of the situation push you to make a rash decision.
+Instead, take that step back to gain the broader scope needed to see the bigger picture.

 How much time do you have to make the decision?
-You don’t want to rush into a 5-second decision when you have 24 hours to make the same decision.
-Knowing your available time is key.
+You don't want to rush into a 5-second decision when you have 24 hours to make the same decision.
+So knowing your available time is critical.

 What are my resources to help make the decision?
-This can be anything from a Standard Operating Procedure (SOP) to personnel in your team.
-This resource can be anything or anyone that can provide valuable information about the situation and help determine your path forward.
+These can be anything from a Standard Operating Procedure (SOP) to the knowledge of personnel in your team.
+Anything or anyone that can provide valuable information about the situation and help determine your path forward.

 Now that you have your plan, let’s run through it.

-You’re approached with the “What do we do” scenario.
-You take a step back.
-This gives you a chance to look over the variables and discuss them with the involved personnel.
-You find out that your available time to make this decision is 12 hours as the product can only be in-process for that time frame before it goes bad.
-You gathered the information about the situation and have your available time.
-Now let's reach out to your resources.
-You discuss options with experienced operators and also include Quality Assurance (QA).
-With the information that you brought forward; it creates an "If This Then That" discussion to determine the best path forward.
-As a result, it becomes a unified decision and likely the best one that you could have made at that time.
-Even if something goes wrong, which is always possible, a group fail is always better than the individual.
-The individual failure can easily be the outcome of the Cowboy/Cowgirl strategy.
-With the above steps, you help avoid quick decisions and be more consistent in making good decisions every time.
+When confronted with the "What do we do" scenario, you step back and observe.
+You look over all the variables and discuss them with the involved personnel.
+You assess that your available time to make this decision is 12 hours, as the product can only be in process for that time frame before it goes bad.
+You have gathered the information about the situation and know your available time.
+Now let's utilize your resources.
+You discuss options with experienced operators and include Quality Assurance (QA).
+The information you brought forward creates an "If This Then That" discussion to determine the best path forward.
+As a result, it becomes a unified decision and likely the best one you could have made at that time.
+Even if something goes wrong, which is always possible, a group failure is always better than an individual failure.
+An individual failure can easily result from the Cowboy/Cowgirl strategy.
+With the above steps, you help avoid rash decisions and be more consistent in making well-informed decisions every time.

-Recap: take a step back, determine your available time, and utilize your available resources.
-This process was given to me and has worked wonders over the years, and I hope that it will do the same for you.
+Recap: take a step back, determine your available time, and utilize your resources.
+I was shown this process, and it has worked wonders over the years, and I hope this strategy will do the same for you.

-What are some strategies that you use to help get you through making the right decision when the pressure is on?
-Share below in the comments section to benefit you as well as the Sigmasmith community.
+What strategies do you use to help guide you to make the right decision when the pressure is on?
+Share below in the comments section to benefit the entire Sigmasmith community.

 Thanks for reading.